nuxt/website-v2/content/en/integrations/deployments/dokku.md

 ---
 template: guide
 title: Dokku
-description: How to deploy a Nuxt.js application on Dokku?
+description: How to deploy a Nuxt application on Dokku?
 target: Server
 category: deployment
 logo: "/img/modules/categories/deployment.svg"
 ---
 # Deploy Nuxt on Dokku

-How to deploy a Nuxt.js application on Dokku?
+How to deploy a Nuxt application on Dokku?

 ---

 We recommend to read [Dokku documentation for the setup](http://dokku.viewdocs.io/dokku/getting-started/installation/) and [Deploying a Node.js Application on Digital Ocean using Dokku](http://jakeklassen.com/post/deploying-a-node-app-on-digital-ocean-using-dokku/).

-For the example, we will call our Nuxt.js application `my-nuxt-app`.
+For the example, we will call our Nuxt application `my-nuxt-app`.

 We need to tell Dokku to install the `devDependencies` of the project (to be able to launch `npm run build`):